melissawm/xla/docs/hlo_to_thunks.md

 operations (*ops*) that are considered internal to XLA, such as `fusion` or `bitcast`.
 Ops don't have a layout at this stage, or if they do, it will be ignored.
 Pre-optimization HLO is usually produced by higher-level frameworks like TensorFlow and JAX.
-When using the XLA flag `-xla_dump_to`, the pre-optimization HLO is dumped to a file with file name suffix “before_optimizations.txt”.
+When using the XLA flag `--xla_dump_to`, the pre-optimization HLO is dumped to a file with file name suffix “before_optimizations.txt”.